mollie/magento2/Roadmap.md

 # Roadmap

-Overview of the features we are looking to work on over the next few months.
+Overview of the features we are looking to work on over the next few months and when available a list of features that are ready for beta testing.

 This is a living doc that will evolve as priorities grow and shift.
 Please feel free to file issues on this repository if you have questions, concerns, or suggestions.

-## What is finished and in testing at this moment
+## What is ready for beta testing

 * **Mollie Components:**
 [Mollie Components](https://docs.mollie.com/guides/mollie-components/overview) is a set of Javascript APIs that allow you to add the fields needed for credit card holder data to your own checkout, in a way that is fully PCI-DSS SAQ-A compliant.